Time-tagging data acquisition system for testing superconducting electronics based on an RFSoC and custom analog frontend: Introduction

 To demonstrate the effectiveness of our data acquisition system, we use it to test a binary shift register made of superconducting nanocryotrons \cite{mccaughan_superconducting-nanowire_2014}.
 Circuits based on nanocryotrons could improve the capabilities of superconducting photon and particle detectors \cite{steinhauer_progress_2021, polakovic_unconventional_2020}, however, the complexity and scale of nanocryotron circuits demonstrated to date has been limited to relatively small circuits, with the exception of an encoder circuit constructed from more than 100 nanocryotrons \cite{huang_monolithic_2024}.
 The encoder is a promising demonstration for nanocryotron technology, and the testing apparatus presented in this work will further accelerate the development of more complex detector readout schemes and edge processing circuits.

-Almost all previously demonstrated nanocryotron circuits, including the encoder, were tested with a multichannel oscilloscope and one or more \gls{awg}s \cite{mccaughan_superconducting-nanowire_2014,zhao_compact_2018,zheng_superconducting_2020,toomey_superconducting_2020,huang_splitter_2023,buzzi_nanocryotron_2023,castellani_nanocryotron_2024,huang_monolithic_2024,wang_attojoule_2024,castellani_superconducting_2024}.
-This approach works for circuits well for purely combinational inputs and outputs.
-However, even with the sophisticated triggering mechanisms of modern digital storage oscilloscopes, testing failure modes of stateful logic can quickly become impossible without saving and post-processing many gigabytes of waveform data.
+With the exception of a few cases \cite{butters_scalable_2021, foster_superconducting_2023, buzzi_nanocryotron_2023, castellani_nanocryotron_2024}, all previously demonstrated nanocryotron circuits, including the encoder, were tested with a multichannel oscilloscope and one or more \glspl{awg} \cite{mccaughan_superconducting-nanowire_2014,zhao_compact_2018,zheng_superconducting_2020,toomey_superconducting_2020,huang_splitter_2023,huang_monolithic_2024,wang_attojoule_2025,castellani_superconducting_2025}.
+This approach works well for circuits with purely combinational inputs and outputs.
+However, even with the sophisticated triggering mechanisms of modern digital storage oscilloscopes, testing failure modes of stateful logic can quickly become impossible without saving and post-processing many tens to hundreds of gigabytes of waveform data.
+This is undesirable because more than 90\% of the time in an experiment is spent moving data instead of actually measuring the circuit under test.\footnote{This 90\% figure assumes that acquisition occurs at \SI{1}{GS/s} with a bit depth of \SI{10}{b} and that data transfer is able to saturate a gigabit ethernet connection, which is an optimistic assumption.
+In practice this may be more like 99\% or higher depending on required sampling rate and the ability of the oscilloscope to saturate the network connection.} This reduces the scope of operating margin analyses that can be performed in a reasonable amount of time.
+Furthermore, such a large fraction of time moving data instead of measuring the circuit leads to blind time where errors in the circuit may occur without detection.
 Integrated solutions that combine signal generation and capture into a single piece of equipment mitigate slow data movement by keeping data in fast random access memory or even processing it in real time.
+Such an approach to acquisition allows for faster and more complex measurements, such as bit error rate as a function of applied magnetic field, temperature, and bias current.